abhiveersharma/abhiveersharma/SpreadsheetTests/README.txt

-﻿```
+﻿﻿```
-Author:     Joe Zachary, Daniel Kopta, H. James de St. Germain & Abhiveer Sharma
+Author:     H. James de St. Germain & Abhiveer Sharma
 Partner:    None
 Date:       18-Feb-2022
 Course:     CS 3500, University of Utah, School of Computing GitHub ID:  abhiveersharma
 Repo:       https://github.com/Utah-School-of-Computing-de-St-Germain/spreadsheet-abhiveersharma
 Commit #:
-Project:    Spreadsheet Model
+Project:    Spreadsheet Tests
 Copyright:  CS 3500 and Abhiveer Sharma - This work may not be copied for use in Academic Coursework.
 ```

 # Comments to Evaluators:

-The purpose of this assignment is to implement the "internals" of a spreadsheet program.
-We have enhanced and extended functionality of our previous version by implementing methods like  SetContentsOfCell,
+This is a MSTest Project where I test Spreadsheet.CS and test all the methods like GetCellContents,
-GetCellValue, Save & GetSavedVersion.
+SetContentsOfCell, GetNamesOfAllNonemptyCells, GetCellValue, Save & GetSavedVersion
-We can also detect errors like SpreadsheetReadWriteException if a file doesn't exist, etc.
+I also test exceptions like InvalidNameException, ArgumentNullException, SpreadsheetReadWriteException and Circular Dependency.
 I implemented a similar assignment last semester, as I am retaking the class.
 Some of my work in Spreadsheet.CS might resemble my earlier implementation.
 I am referencing that work and linking my repository -
 https://github.com/uofu-cs3500-fall21/spreadsheet-abhiveersharma/tree/main/Spreadsheet/Spreadsheet

 # Consulted Peers: